Brother1der/ROV25-Photogrammetry/README.md

 # ROV25-Photogrammetry

 Welcome: This is the repository for a WIP system that runs photogrammetry while the ROV is being driven.
-It contains code for taking a video of the ROV's feed using QGroundControl, and then taking JPEG images from an MP4 and inserting them into PTGUI, the ROV's selected photogrammetry software.
+It contains code for taking a video of the ROV's feed using QGroundControl, and then taking JPEG images from an MP4 and inserting them into Colmap, the ROV's selected photogrammetry software.

 ## Workflow